IsitaRex/Magic-Forest/README.md

     - If a cell has more than 4 wall neighbors, it becomes a wall (`1`).
     - If a cell has fewer than 4 wall neighbors, it becomes empty (`0`).
 - This process is repeated for a fixed number of iterations (e.g., 5) to achieve the desired smoothing effect.

+In order to avoid applying the cellular automata to the clearings we mark them as `map[x,y] = 2` and skip them on the stage 2 part of the code.

 ---